zhang-mickey/computational-geometry/README.md

 **O(log2n + k) time**

 (c) Triangulating an x-monotone polygon with n vertices.

 **O(n) time.**

+Splitting a simple polygon with n vertices into y-monotone sub polygons.

+To decompose a simple polygon with n vertices into y-monotone subpolygons in **O(nlogn) time**, we use a sweep line algorithm that systematically eliminates "non-monotonicities" by adding diagonals at critical vertices

 (d) Given the Voronoi diagram of a set P of n points in R2, computing the convex hull of P.
 **O(n) time.**